 Steps to reproduce:

-- In the Magento Admin, create a new Catalog Price Rule under Marketing > Promotions > Catalog Price Rule.
+- In the Commerce Admin, create a new Catalog Price Rule under Marketing > Promotions > Catalog Price Rule.

 - In the Catalog Price Rule grid, click Edit, schedule a new Update and set Status to Active.